Common Mode Chokes - Worked Example of Suitable Tests

 (AT3600 Run time 5.21 sec)

-NOTE; the data sheet also specifies curves for Impedance (Z) response over frequency.
+The data sheet also specifies curves for Impedance (Z) response over frequency.

+This is not usually tested in a production environment as it is embodied in the design choice of cores and windings.
 If you wish, the AT’s “Z” test could be used here periodically, by using the AUDIT function to occasionally validate this performance on 1 in 100 transformers.

 CM Choke - AT Test Results